A brief Introduction for Members of Congress

 Local and National Action

-- 92 US jurisdictions (in 32 states) have some form of ban or restriction on wild animal acts.
+- Over 90 US jurisdictions (across more than 30 states) have some form of ban or restriction on wild animal acts; New Jersey and Hawaii have banned such acts statewide.

 - More than 2/3 of Americans say they’re “concerned” by the use of animals in circuses.
 (2015 Gallup poll, at http://www.gallup.com/poll/183275/say-animals-rights-people.aspx.)

-- 45 nations have banned or restricted the use of either all, or wild animals in circuses, including:
+- Worldwide, 45 nations have banned or restricted the use of either all, or wild animals in circuses, including:

-Austria, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Colombia, Costa Rica, Croatia, Czech Republic, Cyprus, Denmark, Ecuador, El Salvador, Estonia, Finland, Greece, Guatemala, Hungary, India, Iran, Ireland, Israel, Italy, Latvia, Lebanon, Luxembourg, Macedonia, Malta, Mexico, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, Scotland, Serbia, Singapore, Slovakia, Slovenia, Sweden, Taiwan, The Netherlands, and Ukraine.
-Similar laws are under discussion in the UK and USA.
+Austria, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, El Salvador, Estonia, Finland, Greece, Guatemala, Hungary, India, Iran, Ireland, Israel, Italy, Latvia, Lebanon, Luxembourg, Macedonia, Malta, Mexico, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, Scotland, Serbia, Singapore, Slovakia, Slovenia, Sweden, Taiwan, The Netherlands, and Ukraine.
+Similar laws are under discussion in a number of other countries.

 Animal Defenders International